 Correlation data is provided for commonly used helicopters and for some fixed wing propeller aircraft, Static balancing being equally important to BOTH rotor blade and propeller.

-The Goal of all balancing is to reduce vibration
+The Goal of all balancing is to reduce vibration.

 Until recently, this capability has only existed within OEMs and depot facilities.

-Dynamic balancing is always the final solution
+Dynamic balancing is always the final solution.

 Static balancing procedures do not replace dynamic tuning procedures, but augments the dynamic tuning process.
 At the end of the day, it is the job of the Dynamic balance to remove ANY cause for imbalance in the entire rotating system.

-These may be aerodynamic imperfections, engineering tolerances in bearings/mated surfaces/split cones/spline shafts etc, alignment (shaft/Transmission mounts/spars/etc), play and wear in the pitch change and dive link mechanisms, swash plate anomalies and other variables around the head & rotor assemblies – these sources of vibration are all lumped together under the term DYNAMIC Balance.
+These may be aerodynamic imperfections, engineering tolerances in bearings/mated surfaces/split cones/spline shafts etc, alignment (shaft/Transmission mounts/spars/etc), play and wear in the pitch change and drive link mechanisms, swash plate anomalies and other variables around the head & rotor assemblies – these sources of vibration are all lumped together under the term DYNAMIC Balance.
 These are traditionally what the DYNAMIC adjustment is designed to correct for.
 The OEM has given only enough authority to correct for imperfections in these areas with very little capacity – if any, to correct for deviations outside of these areas – particularly when wear, tolerances & imperfections all approach limits and require the maximum Dynamic adjustment to counter the “Dynamic” induced vibration.

-In addition to the vibration sources indicated above, under the Current Blade Management the Dynamic balance must also counter any Static imbalance between the blades which may be present.
+In addition to the vibration sources indicated above, under the Current Blade Management, the Dynamic balance must also counter any Static imbalance between the blades which may be present.
 Often, this static imbalance is often outside the scope of the existing Dynamic Balance Authority adjustment – hence the “rogue” blade is born.

 In short, the Dynamic Balance must correct for BOTH Dynamic imbalance PLUS the residual STATIC imbalance.